new-production-institute/lauds-iot-backend/README.md

 - Note down the IP address allocated to the Devuan RPi5.

+- On the ansible provisioning host, ssh into the RPi5 via username and password (devuan/devuan) via ssh `devuan@IP_address_noted`, and issue `sudo su -` followed by `ssh-keygen`.
+Press return twice.
+Log out (control-D).

 - On the ansible provisioning host, generate an SSH key pair (`ssh-keygen`) and add the public key to the RPi5 root SSH authorized_keys configuration file `/root/.ssh/authorized_keys`.

 ### Clone the Repository on the Ansible Provisioning Host